dantecatalfamo/progress-zig/README.md

 var bar = Progress.init(stdout); // Initiate the bar using a writer try bar.draw() // Draw the current status of the progress bar.
 _ = try bar.next() // Increment the progress by 1.
                    // Returns the current progress or `null` if complete.
-Re-renders the bar const step = 3;
+                   // Re-renders the progress bar. const step = 3;
 _ = try bar.increment(step) // Increment the progress by `step`.
                             // Returns the current progress or `null` if complete.
-Re-renders the bar.
+                            // Re-renders the progress bar.
 ```

 ## Options